oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/Screenshot_2025-10-03_14.03.59.png "Click the Endpoints tab and copy the Enrollment Token")

-10. Click **Logout** on the right-hand corner of the page
+10. Click on the username KVEPADMIN on the top right hand corner of the page and then click **Logout**

     ![Key Vault](./images/image-2025-7-24_12-27-48.png "Click Logout on the right-hand corner of the page")

 ## Task 2: Download the Oracle Key Vault client software for this database

-1. On the database host, go to the Key Vault login page, click on **Endpoint Enrollment and Software Download**
+1. On the database host, go to the Key Vault login page, and click on **Endpoint Enrollment and Software Download**

     ![Key Vault](./images/image-2025-7-24_12-31-21.png "On the database host, go to the Key Vault login page, click on Endpoint Enrollment and Software Download")